MozillaIndia/RustIndia/RainOfRust/Readme.md

 * Creating more awareness about Rust language across the students and developer communities
 * Inspire local Rust mobilizers to start regional user groups
 * Cruating workshop kit to produce tangible outputs as deliverables of the event
+* Increase adoption of Rust
 * Use the existing communication channels to support Rust community members

-### Goals and Scope:
+### Metrics and Scope:

+* 500 dedicated user/adopters
-* 30 Rust events (online/offline) in the month of June 2017
+* 25 Rust events (online/offline)
-* Collaborate with Tech Speakers
+* 100 attendees creating a rustaceans profile
-* Reach to 500 Rust users
+* 100 attendees joining the Rust users discourse channel
-* Introduce Rust to students and professionals/developers
+* 10 attendees will creat a crate
+* 100 attendees joining the Rust Reddit channel
+* 200 attendees tweeting to rustlang about a feature of rust

 ## Host an event